le-s/js_notes/notes.md

 ## Ruby
 ## Ruby on Rails
 - How does the backend interact with the frontend?
+  - When the user starts makes a request it'll eventually make an AJAX call.
+In this call there will be an endpoint that will match a Rails Route.
+This route will match a controller and return a response to the frontend.
 - How does it work?
 MVC?
 ## Express
 - What is Express?